 In addition, other legislative changes have been proposed and adopted in the United States since the ACA was enacted.
-In August 2011, the Budget Control Act of 2011, among other things, led to aggregate reductions of Medicare payments to providers of 2% per fiscal year.
-These reductions went into effect in April 2013 and, due to subsequent legislative amendments to the statute, will remain in effect through 2030, with the exception of a temporary suspension from May 1, 2020 through March 31, 2022.
+In August 2011, the Budget Control Act of 2011, among other things, led to enacted, including aggregate reductions of Medicare payments to providers, of 2% per fiscal year.
+These reductions went into effect in April 2013 and, due to subsequent legislative amendments to the statute, will remain in effect through 2030, with the exception of a temporary suspension which was temporarily suspended from May 1, 2020 through March 31, 2022.
 Under current legislation, the actual reduction in Medicare payment varies from 1% from April 1, 2022 through June 30, 2022, to up to 3% in the final year of this sequester, unless additional action is taken by Congress.
-In January 2013, the American Taxpayer Relief Act of 2012 was signed into law, which, among other things, further reduced Medicare payments to several types of providers, including hospitals, imaging centers and cancer treatment centers, and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.
+In January 2013, the American Taxpayer Relief Act of 2012 was signed into law, which, among other things, further reduced Medicare payments to several types of providers, including hospitals, imaging centers Medicare providers.
+Moreover, there has recently been heightened governmental scrutiny over the manner in which manufacturers set prices for their marketed products, which has resulted in several Congressional inquiries and cancer treatment centers, proposed and increased enacted federal and state legislation designed to, among other things, bring more transparency to product pricing, review the statute relationship between pricing and manufacturer patient programs, and reform government program reimbursement methodologies for drug products.
+More recently, in August 2022, the IRA was signed into law.
+Among other things, the IRA requires manufacturers of limitations period certain drugs to engage in price negotiations with Medicare beginning in 2026, with prices that can be negotiated subject to a cap; imposes rebates under Medicare Part B and Medicare Part D to penalize price increases that outpace inflation (first due in 2023); and replaces the Part D coverage gap discount program with a new discounting program (beginning in 2025).
+The IRA permits the Secretary of the U.S. Department of Health and Human Services, or HHS, to implement many of these provisions through guidance, as opposed to regulation, for the government initial years.
+In August 2023, HHS announced the list of the first ten drugs that will be subject to recover overpayments price negotiations, although the Medicare drug price negotiation program is currently subject to providers from three legal challenges.
+While the impact of the IRA on the pharmaceutical industry cannot yet be fully determined, it is likely to five years be significant.
+For that and other reasons, it is currently unclear how the IRA will be effectuated.
 These new laws or any other similar laws introduced in the future may result in additional reductions in Medicare and other health care funding, which could negatively affect our customers and accordingly, our financial operations.